Italian coastal homes above the Mediterranean

 How long can an American stay in Italy?

 For financially independent clients, retirees and families not planning to work locally, Italy's elective residence route is often the starting point.
-It is not a casual second-home visa.
+It is a national visa for people who can support themselves without local employment, not a casual second-home shortcut.
 The file, income, housing, insurance and timing all need to fit the consular logic before the property search gets serious.

 The property wall